diolan12/livedata/README.md

 # LiveData.js

-LiveData.js is an observable data holder class inspired from Google Android Jetpack library
+LiveData.js is a lightweight observable data holder class inspired from Google Android Jetpack library

 ## Import using CDN